Why Tablighi Jamaat?

 Tablighi Jamaat’s revival of the Mujahadah in Da’wah

 In this time and age, the method of Tablighi Jamaat is one of the ways to engage in the Mujahadah of Da’wa as how the Prophets went through.
+This is one of the greatest paths towards Islah and the acceptance from Allah.
 Here are some of the Mujahadahs we endure in our Da’wah mission:

 Mujahadah #1 – We go to people, not people come to us!